DanialArab/SQL/README.md

 - SQL_Theoretical_Points.ipynb contains all of the notes I took from the course videos.
 - Leetcode_Database_Questions.ipynb contains my solutions to the Leetcode - database questions using SQL.

-The following functions need to be executed to generate the databases in the MySQL server using SQL Schema of the Leetcode questions (more details in the Leetcode_Database_Questions.ipynb file):
+The following steps detail the functions that need to be executed to generate the databases in the MySQL server using SQL Schema of the Leetcode questions (more details in the Leetcode_Database_Questions.ipynb file):

-## 1. Connecting to the MySQL database
+## 1. Connecting to the MySQL server

     import os